GEO-Protocol/specs-protocol/transactions/transactions.md

 ※ To increase the probabilty of achieving consensus, and / or shorten the time of the algorithm execution, various traffic optimisation and correction techniques can be used as well.
 This protocol does not assumes any of them to be present, but obviously works better in the environments with stable network connections.

+# Cryptographic primitives
+This section describes the used cryptographic primitives and the motivation for their inclusion in the protocol.

+## Lamport Signature
+[_Lamport signature_](https://en.wikipedia.org/wiki/Lamport_signature) or _Lamport one-time signature scheme_ is a method for constructing a digital signature.
+Lamport signatures can be built from any cryptographically secure one-way function; usually a cryptographic hash function is used [※ 1].
+In Twin Spark, Lamport's signature is based on [_BLAKE2b_](https://blake2.net/).

+### Limitations related to Lamport Signature
+Because Lamport signature is a one-time scheme (each one signing procedure discloses part of the private key), `n` key pairs are needed for `n` operations processing.
+Thus, each one pair of network members, who has common trust line, or channel, must generate a pool of keys, to be able to sign operations, before any other operations would be possible to process.
+By default, this pool contains `1024` key pairs.
+Detailed descriptions of the key exchange mechanics and channels establishment can be found in the trust lines specifications `[todo #5: provide link to TL specifications]`.

+### Difficulties of applicability in existing solutions
+A pair of Lamport keys (Private key and Public key) takes `32 kB`:
+* `16 kB` — public key.
+* `16 kB` — private key.
+* `8 kB` — signature.

+The size of signatures and related keys genarated via the Lamport Signature scheme, are a way more expensive than corresponding sizes of signatures and keys, which are based on classic async. cryptograpty solutions (RSA/ECDSA/etc).
+The relatively large size of signatures makes the Lamport crypto system a very unlikely candidate for the inclusion in existing blockchain solutions in the foreseeable future due to a significant increase in the ledgers growth rate.
+Also, Lamport's signature, has no practical sense in systems whose cryptographic strength directly depends on components built on classical approaches and are known to be vulnerable against quantum-based attacks.
+For example, the inclusion of the Lamport cryptosystem in solutions built on top of ethereum / bitcoin, or other popular blockchain solution, has no practical meaning due to the underlying potential vulnerability of the central ledgers of these systems.

+※ For each hash function that generates an n-bit digest, the ideal resiliency to restore the prototype and to restore the second prototype implies 2n operations and 2n bits of memory for each one execution of the hash function in the classical computational model.
+Using the Grover algorithm, restoring the pre-image of the ideal hash value is bounded from above by `O (2n / 2)` operations in the quantum computational model.
+At the moment, Lamport's signature is considered one of the most reliable digital signature algorithms, proved to be resistant to attacks using quantum computing.